-Before you can obtain a badge to drive a public service vehicle (PSV) taxi / cab, you will need to:
+Before you can obtain a badge to drive a public service vehicle (PSV) taxi or cab, you will need to:

-take a practical driving test (see step 3)
+- take a practical driving and island knowledge test (see step 3)

-The application process is split into 4 steps.
+The application process is split into three steps.

 You must fully complete application form PSV1 and submit it to DVS.